maxng07/SG_Weather_GO/prototype/prototype.md

 Woodlands Heavy Thundery Showers with Gusty Winds Yishun Heavy Thundery Showers with Gusty Winds
 ```
 At times, you might want to know the Rain situation within a distance.
-It is possible to correlate Rain fall measurement seen in the Rain Gauge within the circumference of a town.
+It is possible to correlate Rain fall measurement seen in all Rain Gauge Stations within the circumference of the query town area.
 In the example below, all Rain Gauge measurement within a 7.5km radius from "Clementi" Town Area are shown.
 ```
 The weather forecast for Clementi is Cloudy
 Forecast Time: 2019-11-30T02:00:00+08:00